 ,.ass

-) that need to be loaded manually. - Characteristics:
+) that need to be manually loaded. - Characteristics:

-- Flexible editing without affecting the original video.
+- Flexible for editing; does not affect the original video.

-- Usually stored with the same name as the video (e.g.,
+- Usually needs to be stored with the same name as the video (e.g.,

 video.mp4